Los Angeles Trademark Attorneys

 The skilled trademark attorneys at Tauler Smith LLP have a track record of success in California trademark litigation, and they can assist you with your intellectual property dispute and ensure that your legal rights are protected every step of the way.
 Our legal team has successfully represented clients in IP matters involving trademarks, copyrights, and trade secrets.
 We are prepared to help you get an injunction to stop the other party from continuing to infringe on your trademark, in addition to securing you financial compensation for any damages you’ve already suffered.

 Contact the Los Angeles Trademark Lawyers of Tauler Smith LLP

 The main office for Tauler Smith LLP is located in Downtown Los Angeles, and we serve businesses and individuals throughout LA County, including Santa Monica, Venice, Hollywood, and Beverly Hills.
 Our attorneys can provide strong legal advocacy and help safeguard your trademark, copyright, or other type of intellectual property, whether your case involves clothing and trademark issues, cannabis trademark issues, anti-cybersquatting, or any other trademark dispute.
 We can also defend you against an IP claim if you have been accused of infringing on someone’s trademark.

-Contact us now by calling 310-590-3927 or fill out the contact form below to schedule a confidential consultation.
+Contact us now by calling 310-590-3927 or fill out the contact form to schedule a confidential consultation.